PasinduOG/OGC-App/README.md

-# Weather App Extended
+# OGC - The Country Searching Platform

 ## Overview
-The Weather App Extended is a web application that provides users with real-time weather updates for their selected locations.
+The OGC - The Country Searching Platform is a web application that provides users with real-time weather updates for their selected locations.
 It features a modern design and user-friendly interface.

 ## Features
 - Current weather information including temperature, humidity, and wind speed.